jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ![jupyterlab-launcher](images/jupyterlab-launcher.png)

+### 2.1 Jupyter Kernels

 In the first two rows you have all available kernels in your JupyterLab instance.

+Beyond Python3 kernel, you will find other two kernels: R and Root.

+#### R kernel
+This kernel enables the writing and the execution of simple R codes.

+#### Root kernel
+This kernel enables the writing and the execution of simple root codes.

+Some issues related to the Python binding are known.

+You can use the root in interactive mode using the terminal, after activated the conda environment using the following command:

+`conda activate root_kernel`

+### 2.2 Utilities

 In the third row, you have some utilities, like Terminal (you can use it to execute bash command in the bash shell), text, markdown, python and R file editor.

+### 2.3 ReCaS-Bari Services Guides

 Below, there are the links to guide for all ReCaS-Bari GPU-cluster services.